Pudong skyline with Oriental Pearl Tower and Shanghai Tower viewed from The Bund across Huangpu River

 Soar Above the Skyline at the Shanghai World Financial Center

 Head up to one of the highest observation decks in the world — perched at 474 meters — for a breathtaking 360° view of Shanghai.
-The Shanghai World Financial Center is an iconic skyscraper that lets you witness the vastness of this metropolis from above.
+The Shanghai World Financial Center is an iconic skyscraper that offers a view of the vastness of this metropolis from above.

 To reach the top, you’ll ride one of the fastest elevators in the world, whisking you skyward in under a minute.
 Once there, walk across the glass-floored skywalk for a thrilling view straight down.
 From the towering heights, you can see the snaking Huangpu River, the historic Bund, and the futuristic skyline of Pudong in all its glory.
 This is a must-do experience, especially around sunset or at night when the city lights up.